bsalter/zombietranslator/readme.md

 Translates "Kermit" or "frog" (case insensitive) to a murderous rage.
  (becomes "KILL FROOOGGY" and changes the view)

-Expects:
+Jasmine:
 I didn't quite follow the pattern for my implementation of expects, because the individual rules are so simple.
 I could not conceive of three expects for each that did not seem contrived.
 Instead, I wrote a full suite of tests against all translation logic, as well as the controller logic for the app.
 This resulted in 39 expects, and 33 specs.
-Rules are located in the tests/TranslateSpec & ZombieControllerSpec
+Rules are located in the tests/TranslateSpec & ZombieControllerSpec.

 1. Expects translate to be an object.
 2. Expects translate to translate zombie->english